 Audit Logging

-To avoid swamping the audit log, the service does not log activities where scripts read data from the system.
+To prevent overwhelming the audit log, the service does not log activities where scripts retrieve data from the system.
 It only logs activities where the configuration has been changed.

 View Audit Log

 Navigate to General Configuration > Administration > Audit Log to view the audit log.
 The Change column starts with ScriptRunner for the ScriptRunner audit log entry.
-The screenshot below is an example of how the ScriptRunner audit log entries looks like in Confluence audit log.
+The screenshot below is an example of what the ScriptRunner audit log entries look like in the Confluence audit log.

 To disable the audit logging, follow these steps: